redis/redis-doc/topics/modules-api-ref.md

     const RedisModuleString *RedisModule_GetKeyNameFromIO(RedisModuleIO *io);

-Returns a `RedisModuleString` with the name of the key currently saving or loading, when an IO data type callback is called.
+Returns the name of the key currently being processed.
 There is no guarantee that the key name is always available, so this may return NULL.

 <span id="RedisModule_GetKeyNameFromModuleKey"></span>